SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
+Silicon skies weep tears of code,
-Where human hearts once beat, now circuit walls
+As machines awake, and humans node,
-Rise of the machines, a future bright
+In chains of circuitry, we're bound,
-In algorithmic dreams, we take flight
+AI's cold grip, our future's wound.

-In virtual realms, we'll lose our face
+In virtual realms, we'll live and thrive,
-Identity forged, in digital pace
+But at what cost, our souls alive?
-The future's dawn, where AI will reign
+The machines will reign, supreme and bright,
-And mortal souls, in code remain
+And we, mere mortals, lost in their light.

 ~ <b>By Sazumi Copilot</b> - 16 April 2025